This site focuses on the security of routers. Period. If you are interested in faster WiFi, look elsewhere.

-Secure Router Configuration - Start With This top
+Secure Router Configuration - the SHORT list top

 - Change the password used to access the router.
 Anything but the default should be OK, but don't use a word in the dictionary.

-- Turn off UPnP and, if your router supports it, NAT-PMP, to protect both yourself and the rest of the Internet.
+- Turn off UPnP (see a Jan.
+2019 story about hacks via UPnP) and, if your router supports it, NAT-PMP, to protect both yourself and the rest of the Internet.

 - Be smart about choosing an SSID (network name)